Rouen Cathedral: 14th–15th century windows

-The windows of the 14th century began to look considerably different than the earlier windows.
+The windows of the 14th century began to look considerably different from the earlier windows.
 Glass artists had begun using techniques of silver stain and enamel paints baked on the glass to add greater detail and realism to the images.
 The windows looked less like mosaics, and increasingly resembled paintings, with the use of perspective and shading to suggest three dimensions.
 Fourteenth-century windows often depicted the subjects, usually saints and bishops, in architectural settings, surrounded and crowned by elaborate canopies and arches, to match the architecture of the cathedral.
 They also made greater use of grisaille, or a greyish or white glass, which surrounded and set off the figures and also brought increased light into the cathedral.
 One example from the mid-14th century is the Pentecost window in Bay 36, with an edge of grisaille bordered by angel musicians.

 Rose windows (15th c.)

 Rose window of the portal of libraries, north transept (15th c.)

 Detail of the rose of the portal of libraries (15th c.)

 The rose window of the north portal is the only large rose window to survive in its original form.
 It was made by Guillaume Nouel at the end of the 14th century, and depicts Christ surrounded by the evangelists, bishops, kings and martyrs.